What’s a wife do when her husband won’t talk?

 So today I want to dissect the options that a wife has when her husband won’t talk.

-There are different reasons why a man might shut down; I won’t get into that today.
-But I’ll share from our experience and extract lessons, and hopefully give you ideas on what to do in your situation.
+There are different reasons why a man might shut down and I won’t get into them because I’ve covered them right here.
+In this post, I will share from personal experience.
+We will extract lessons, and hopefully give you some next-steps for your situation.

 – Newlywed often means new problems.
-Not problems in the dreadful sense.
-Mostly in the context of learning how to do life as two people who are supposed to become one.
+Not in the dreadful sense.
+Mostly in the context of learning how to do life as two people who are supposed to be one.

 – Most newlywed guys have no idea how much they will be required to converse and engage in marriage.